 What is the difference between Backup and Disaster Recovery?

 In simple words, backup is a process of creating a copy of your precious data at a separate storage location so if you lose your data somehow, you can retrieve all the files you have stored.
-This can be a cloud storage system, a physical solution, or both.
-Having a backup is very important so that you can restore the data in case your computer gets stolen or hardware crashes.
+This can be a managed cloud storage system, a physical solution, or both.
+Having a backup is very important so that you can restore the data in case your computer gets stolen, gets infected with malware or ransomware or hardware crashes.
 Lightbulb Networks backup solutions will save all changes for up to 1 year, with multiple save-points able to be reloaded anytime.

 - Disaster recovery